 2. Copy Your Trigger

-Once you've Left-Clicked on the trigger you wanted to post, you will see that The Trigger Editor consists of 3 Boxes.
+Once you've Left-Clicked on the trigger you want to post, you will see that The Trigger Editor consists of 3 Boxes.
 First is the list of folders and triggers you have.
 Second is the comment of the trigger you have.
 Third is the "Trigger Functions".
 Inside the Trigger Functions, you can see the title of your trigger.
 Right-Click on it.
 A menu will pop up and you will find "Copy As Text" in there.
 Left-Click on it.

 full